PhilipPartsch/Howto-Sphinx/docs/sphinx-needs-basics.rst

 With templates you can template the content for needs.
 It is even possible to add text before and after a need.
-Documentation: the documentation is part of needs docu under How-to use `Sphinx-Needs Templates`_.
+The documentation is part of needs doc under How-to use `Sphinx-Needs Templates`_.

 We use it here finally in `conf.py`: